POORT8/Poort8.Dataspace.NoodleBar/Poort8.Dataspace.Wiki/customerjourneys.md

 6. _Data Standardization_: The Dataspace Adapter is configured to map the raw data to the Dataspace data model and provide a BDI service for it, including IAA.

 ## 3. Launching a Prototype App
-The Dataspace initiator can decide to connect a service to the onboarding process to kickstart usage of the dataspace.
+1. _Dataspace Prototype_ The Dataspace initiator can decide to connect a prototype app to the onboarding process (1.4) to kickstart usage of the dataspace.
-1. _Initial App Design_: Decide on functionalities and commands to transform the raw data into valuable insights. _(Uses 2.2 and 2.3)_
+2. _Initial App Design_: Decide on functionalities and commands to transform the raw data into valuable insights. _(Uses 2.2 and 2.3)_
-2. _Demonstration Setup_: Develop a demonstration flow to guide users through the features of the app.
+3. _Demonstration Setup_: Develop a demonstration flow to guide users through the features of the app.
-3. _Dataspace Prototyping_: Create the service using functionalities of the Dataspace Prototyping stack

 ## 4. Onboarding Data Owners and Consumers (Depends on Journey 2)
 1. **Onboarding**: Organizations use the Dataspace onboarding service(s) from 1.6. to become a member of the Dataspace.